“You held me tight in your strong arms.”

 Back to square one.

 “They are after me.
 I am not after them,” he said.
 “Nothing happened,” he added.
 “Nothing that you should worry about.”
 Then he continued to explain.
-“Something terrible happened in Gayatri’s life that led to depression.
+“Something terrible happened to Gayatri and that led to depression.
 I am trying to help her restore her self-esteem.”
-And he also said that Sobha was a writer and that that’s how the women writers write.
-Then he asked in all earnestness, “What can I do if they write like that?”
-Then he assured her that he would tell them to stop writing like that.
+And he also said that Sobha was a writer, and that was how the women writers write.
+Then, he asked in all earnestness, “What can I do if they write like that?”
+He assured her that he would tell them to stop writing to him.

-“Stop all those stupid thought.
+“Stop all those stupid thoughts.
 Let’s go out,” Sitapati suggested.